-There are a total of 100 marks awarded, and every golf course is marked using the following criteria to find the best:
+There are a total of 100 marks awarded, and every golf course is marked using the following criteria:

-Playability [10 marks]: Is it just too tough, possibly even unfair, for the majority?
+Playability [10 marks]: Is it just too tough, possibly even unfair, for the majority of golfers?
 Or is it easily enjoyed by all?

 Consistency [10 marks]: Does every hole deliver all of the above, or is it let down by a few poor ones?